Turning 50 is a big deal for lots of reasons.

 The Basics of Funeral Expense Life Insurance

-- Funeral expense life insurance is one of the most basic and affordable forms of life insurance.
-There is no really no reason not to apply for it.
+Funeral expense life insurance is one of the most basic and affordable forms of life insurance.
+There is not really any reason not to apply for it.

 - Premiums can be designed to meet your budget, lifestyle and prospective final expense needs.
 But on average, the younger you are, the cheaper the premium will be.

 - Most final expense life insurance policies offer coverage plans ranging from $2,500 and up to $50,000.

 - Most final expense life insurance plans are a kind of whole life insurance, meaning that premiums are paid throughout the lifetime of the policyholder.

 There are also term life variations of the final expense life insurance policy plan, which may include more cost or different policy conditions.

 Most funeral expense life insurance policies may feature a 2-year contestability clause condition.